emericg/SmartServoFramework/README.md

 ## Get involved!

+### Developers

+You can browse the code here on GitHub, submit patches and pull requests!
+Your help would be greatly appreciated ;-)

 ### Users

-You can help us finding bugs, proposing new functionalities and more directly on this website!
-Click on the "New issue" button in the menu to do that.
+You can help us finding bugs, proposing new features and more!
+Visit the "Issues" section in the GitHub menu to start.

-### Developers

-You can browse the git repository here on GitHub, submit patches and push requests!

 ## Licensing